johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 Against Simulation Hypothesis (Frank Wilczek)
   - "Wouldnt make bricks out of QM objects" Would not have all this unused structure (wasteful)
-  - Q: What about the probability arguement?
+  - Q: What about the probability argument?
 A (me): the vast majority of observed universes  would not have this hidden structure/QM.

-If you're so smart, why arent you rich? - Richard Heart
+If you're so smart, why aren't you rich? - Richard Heart

 - "A well spent day brings happy sleep, So a well-lived life brings a happy death" Leo Di Vinci

-Be wary of charisimatic/articulate people/arguments.
-The glitterr can convince you more than it should.
+Be wary of charismatic/articulate people/arguments.
+The glitter can convince you more than it should.
  Counterpoint: If you have a good idea want to give it the best shot at succeeding/spreading.

-Importance of clarity in writting:
+Importance of clarity in writing:
 Good explanations add value.
 Are acts of creativity.
-Explainations be testible/falsifiable.
+Explanations be testable/falsifiable.

 Presentation/Slide-deck Manifesto:
-  - Good way to make a permanant record of what you did.
+  - Good way to make a permanent record of what you did.
   - Build in narrative
   - Act of collecting and organizing can be a creative act
   - Will need to for presentations anyway
   - One of the most important skills as a scientist
-  - Est HEP, often more imporatant than writting papers.
+  - Est HEP, often more important than writing papers.
   - Clarifies your thinking / often leads to insights
   - Easy to turn into prose (eg for support note/thesis)

 Scientific case for diversity
   - Our notion of "Equality" based more on religion than science
   - Rock and roll an example of suppressing a group of people systematically
-      - Took Brittish (white Brits) to come to the US and reflect back our own black music
+      - Took British (white Brits) to come to the US and reflect back our own black music
   - Huge sensation
   - This is what we need to protect against
-  - eg: Want the Jimmi Hendrix, Ramanujans, Curies, Eminem
+  - eg: Want the Jimmi Hendrix, Ramanujan, Curies, Eminem
   - We dont want black tin-pan alley

 "Competition is for losers" - Peter Theil
-  - Want to dominate an area, not compete feircely over some finite resource
+  - Want to dominate an area, not compete fiercely over some finite resource
-  - Thesis: There are really only two types of companies: Monopolies and those in competitive markets Both have an incentive to lie about thier markets.
+  - Thesis: There are really only two types of companies: Monopolies and those in competitive markets Both have an incentive to lie about their markets.
     Monopolies say they face major competition b/c they fear regulation Competitive companies say they have cornered the market to boost investment
   - Elon companies basically the only examples of vertical integrated monopolies these days